 Hughston Surgical Center

 Your physician has scheduled you for outpatient surgery at the Hughston Surgical Center.
-This information below is designed to acquaint you with the Hughston Surgical Center and to help prepare you for surgery.
+The information below is designed to acquaint you with the Hughston Surgical Center and to help prepare you for surgery.
 At Hughston Surgical Center your comfort and safety are always our top priorities.
 As specialists, we provide compassionate, effective, innovative patient care that you won’t find anywhere else.
 We promise to make your stay as informative and comfortable as possible, because we consider it a privilege to serve you.

 Before your surgery, you will be given a copy of your Patient Rights and Responsibilities; Advance Directive information, Notice of Privacy Practices, and notification that the Hughston Surgical Center is physician owned.